History of D.C. Hand Dance

 About the Author, Rose A. Manriquez

-Rose is an American-Spanish-Italian born in Washington, D.C., in the 1940s.
-She is retired after completing 30 years Federal service and 11 years in private industry.
-In the mid-1950s, she served as a volunteer Red Cross Nurse’s Aide, and volunteer hostess and worker for the D.C. based USO (where she was voted Ms. Maryland, USO-D.C. in 1967).
-She has been dancing DCHD since it began over 55 years ago.
+Rose is an American-Spanish-Italian lady born in Washington, D.C., in the early 1940s.
+She retired in 2001 after completing 30 years of Federal Service and 11 years in Private Industry.
+In the mid-1950s, and early 1960s, she was a Red Cross Medical Volunteer and D.C.-based USO Volunteer Hostess.
+Rose was a Go-Go Dancer in Hollywood, CA, when Go-Go Dancing (and West Coast Swing) were first beginning.
+She has been dancing DCHD since it began over 65 years ago.
 Rose is a member of the Metropolitan Washington, D.C., Hand Dance Preservation Society, a.k.a.
 D.C.
 Hand Dance Club (a name she suggested for the Club in its beginning).
 She is also a member of the D.C.
 Hand Dance Club’s Hall of Fame.
-Rose originated the “Do It” slogan: “Hand Dancers Do It Holding Hands.“ We sincerely thank Rose for her longtime dedication to hand-dancing and to the D.C.
+She originated the “Do It” slogan: “Hand Dancers Do It Holding Hands.“ We sincerely thank Rose for her longtime dedication, love for, and contribution to hand-dancing and to the D.C.
 Hand Dance Club.